-Generally, data is cached to reduce site speed and improve data fetching times.
+Generally, you do data caching to reduce site speed and improve data fetching times.
 This is immensely useful in cases where a user frequently returns to a particular website.
-The site is cached and the browser doesn’t have to retrieve the entire site – it restores the cached version and receives the fresh information thus resulting in faster page load times.
+After site caching, the browser doesn’t have to retrieve the entire site.
+It restores the cached version and receives the fresh information thus resulting in faster page load times.

 Search engines take site speed seriously in their ranking algorithms.
 It’s quite simple: a faster site ranks better.
 When it comes to improving a WordPress site’s speed, most webmasters take to caching plugins.
 Installing a reputable, upmarket caching plugin can dramatically improve your site’s page load time and save you a ton of effort (and money) figuring out how to do it otherwise.

 Caching plugins save all of the dynamically generated HTML files onto the cache and serve them directly from there.
 Basically, what’s happening is that your site is repurposing previously generated data.
 Therefore, each time a new request is made to retrieve some data, the browser fetches the cached version instead of having to load all of the PHP scripts over and over again.
 Doing this improves the page load time for your site’s viewership.